diksha1621/rDNA-copy-number-pipeline/README.md

 ii.
 It then calculates the frequency for each coverage bin (using given sliding window and bin size)

 iii.
-Then using the frequency table generated above, it extracts the 3 highest peaks (corresponding to the most frequenct coverage across the base positions) for whole genome and rDNA, and use that to calculate the rDNA copy number.
+Then using the frequency table generated above, it extracts the 3 highest peaks (corresponding to the most frequent coverage value across the base positions) for whole genome and rDNA, and use that to calculate the rDNA copy number.